 2. Reduces Bodily Inflammation

-Elderberry extract is the ideal supplement choice for reducing inflammation.
+Elderberry extract is the ideal supplement choice for getting rid of inflammation.
 It comes packed with a high antioxidant capacity to fight the free radicals in the body and reduce systemic oxidative stress.

 Ultimately, it helps the body combat inflammatory diseases and associated pains.
-Research has also specifically addressed its efficacy for arthritis and joint pain.
+Research has also specifically addressed its efficacy in reducing arthritis and joint inflammation.

 - Read the studies on elderberry and inflammation.